Skip to content

 Before deploying the project on the mainnet, developers first check it on testnet to identify if there is any bug or flaw.
 If they find any bugs they fix them right there.

-If developers skip this part and directly deploy on mainnet it could potentially cost them a lot of money.
+If developers skip this part and directly deploy on mainnet it could potentially cost them a lot of money and precious time.

-The first public testnet was introduced in the year 2015 by the Ethereum Blockchain and had the network ID ‘0’.
+However, the first full-fledged public testnet was introduced in the year 2015 by the Ethereum Blockchain and had the network ID ‘0’.

 Every blockchain since then has its own testnets.
 Ethereum has two active ones called Goerli and Sepolia whereas Polygon has zkEVM.